 Many people who report hearing voices also report having a history of trauma or neglect.
 It is possible that this trauma may play a significant role in the voice hearing experience, and thus warrants psychological treatment to help resolve such underlying issues.
 Perth Voices Clinic is now offering a psychological therapy named Imagery Rescripting to people who hear voices and report a history of trauma or neglect.
 Unlike typical trauma therapies, this intervention helps empower the individual without requiring them to re-live the highly distressing elements of traumatic memories.
 This approach enables the individual to modify the meaning of the trauma, and reduce distress when recalling the traumatic memories, by getting the individual to first imagine the start of the memory and then rewrite a new, safer ending with the help of the therapist.
 The rescripting process is said to increase a sense of control and empowerment, as well as promote self-soothing.
 This therapy will be delivered by Dr Georgie Paulik-White, a registered clinical psychologist who has extensive experience delivering and developing psychological therapies for voice hearers.
 The assessment and therapy will be run over 10, fifty-minute sessions.
 Seeing a provisional psychologist (trainee) as your therapist is not offered for this therapy (unlike CBT), and thus you must have your 10 Medicare sessions available for use unless you chose to pay privately.

-If you have already completed CBT and/or Imagery Rescripting at the clinic or elsewhere you may elect to do Relating Therapy or Person-Based Cognitive Therapy.
+If you have already completed CBT at the clinic or elsewhere you may elect to do other voice-focused therapies.
 Relating Therapy is a psychological approach to working with voice hearers which focuses on improving the relationship between the voice hearer and their voice(s), as well as improving other social relationships in the voice hearer’s life.
 Clients are encouraged to take responsibility for their own relating and to develop more assertive ways of responding to the voices they hear.
+Compassion-Focused Therapy for voices helps the client to understand the origin and function of the voices, especially with regards to having a potentially protective function (despite seeming to be the opposite at first glance).
+This therapy helps the client to foster compassion both for themselves and their voices, leading to more mutually respectful communication.
 Person-Based Cognitive Therapy integrates cognitive therapy and mindfulness to target distinct sources of distress in voice hearers.
 This approach can be delivered in individual therapy and is also the type of therapy that Perth Voices Clinic offers in their groups (for more information see the section on groups).

 1. Group Therapy